apache/pulsar/site2/website/blog/2021-12-21-apache-pulsar-hits-10000-github-stars.md

 ![](https://i.imgur.com/kwxz2XT.png)

-The number of contributors overtime is another metric for measuring community engagement.
+The number of contributors over time is another metric for measuring community engagement.
 The chart below shows that the number of Pulsar contributors accelerated when Pulsar became a top-level Apache project and the growth rate has continued into 2021.

 ![](https://i.imgur.com/TYy4CQg.png)